noveriojoee/MusicPlayer/README.md

 2. go into project directory and start download the cocoapods with "pod install"
 3. and do "pod update"
 4. and start your "command + R" :D
+5. You can check my first commit on branch "main_v1.0" and the feedbacks item are on "main_v2.0" branch and also this "main" branch are based on "main_v2.0" branch.

 also download the uiComponent framework in here https://github.com/noveriojoee/UIComponents.git